At a Glance

 Upload any supporting documentation here.

-Note that previously submitted documentation for this encounter is not visible here.
-Follow the steps below to view previously submitted documentation.
+Note that previously submitted documentation for this encounter is neither visible nor downloadable here.
+Follow the steps below to view and download previously submitted documentation.

 From the Claim Details page, click into the encounter in question, then click the Submissions